saadbinmunir/Codility/README.md

 # Codility
-My Solutions to Codility (100% performance)
+My Solutions to Codility in Python (100% performance)